byrongomezjr/byrongomezjr/README.md

 My interests range from Software Engineering to Machine Learning, as well as Data Analytics.

-I am open to collaborate with other CS students & software engineers.
+I am open to collaborate with current CS students & software engineers alike.

 ---